 Major Exemptions Under Section 10

 Section 10 is divided into many sub-sections, each dealing with specific types of income exempt from tax.
-Below are some of the most important and commonly claimed exemptions for salaried people:
+Below is a clear section 10 exemption list for salaried employees, highlighting the most common exemptions:

 Exemption